Student Computing at CUMC

 - Sunday: 10am to 6pm

-As users of Medical Center computing resources, students are obliged to comply with policies and requirements that help provide secure, consistent access for the entire academic community.
+As users of Medical Center computing resources, students must comply with policies and requirements that help provide secure, consistent access for the entire academic community.
 These also aid in the protection of patient health and other sensitive information.
 Data breaches, whether intentional or not, can have severe penalties for both the health institution and any individual involved.

-The following is a quick list of topical information, however all students are expected to know and adhere to applicable requirements found in the IT Policies, Procedures and Guidelines pages.
+The following is a general overview of these responsibilities, however all students are expected to know and adhere to applicable requirements found in the IT Procedures and Guidelines pages.
 Note that the majority of these policies are presented and must be agreed to when activating your Columbia UNI account and registering for campus network access.

 - Students accessing or storing sensitive data on a computer must use encryption that supports pre-boot authentication.
 Assistance can be found on the Using Encryption pages.
 We highly recommend that anyone planning to work in a field where they will be accessing these types of sensitive data start becoming familiar with encryption now.

 - If your computer is used to distribute copyrighted material, you are responsible and will be subject to disciplinary measures.
 For students this can include being reported to your school's dean and immediate loss of network and account access, in addition to legal repercussions resulting from violating copyright law.